-Analog reference voltage to be used by analog to digital converter.
+Analog reference voltage to be used by ADC.
 The Fusion device provides a 2.56 V internal reference voltage that can be used by the ADC.
-Optionally this voltage can be configured to be brought out on this pin for use by the system.
-The pin in this can would either open or 2.56 V output.
+While using the internal reference, the reference voltage is output on this pin for use as a system reference.

 If a different reference voltage is required, it can be supplied on this pin and used by the ADC.
-The valid range of values that can be supplied to the ADC is between 1.0 V and 3.3 V.
+In either case, a 10- μ F capacitor must be connected from this pin to ground.
+The valid range of values that can be supplied to the ADC is 1.0 V to 3.3 V.